belle2/basf2/online_book/fundamentals/02-datataking.rst

     **Objectives**:

     * Understand the different detector systems in Belle II.
-    * Learn the definiton of triggers and their effects.
+    * Learn the definition of triggers and their effects.
     * Know the difference between proc and prompt data processing

 One of the most important steps is of course to record the data we want to